Segun98/Segun98/README.md

-> "The rule is that you are confused, the exception is that everything is clear"
+> The rule is that you are confused, the exception is that everything is clear

 <!--